abhiram-ar/webRTC-from-scratch-to-scale/README.md

 ## Is SFT a TURN server

 short answer NO
-SFU runs application like media soup
+- SFU runs application like mediasoup
-TURN server uses turn protocol and runs something like `coTurn`
+- TURN server uses turn protocol and runs something like `coTurn`

 TURN server is required in case of a browser cannot directly communicate with SFU server